 Point total markets work very similarly, except the fate of your bet doesn’t rely on one team’s performance.

 Instead, you’re betting on whether the combined score exceeds or falls short of the total that sportsbooks set.
 The first number in such a market is the total, and you have to pick either the over or the under.
-In the example from Super Bowl LIV, the line doesn’t have a hook.
-So, if the total score falls right at 54 points, the bet is a push and the sportsbook will return your wager.
+In this example, the line doesn’t have a hook.
+So, if the total score falls right at 56 points, the bet is a push and the sportsbook will return your wager.

 |Over/Under||Total Points (Line)|